cristianoag/obsonet-wireless/README.md

 # obsonet-wireless
-Repository to host source files for the Obsonet Wireless
+Repository to host source files for the Obsonet Wireless.
+This is a project still in development and not yet fully tested.
+Do not order PCBs or components yet.

 The Obsonet Wireless is a cartridge for the MSX line of computers that implements a wireless network interface.
 It is based on the ESP8266 module and is compatible with the Obsonet cartridge.